telerik/kendo-ui-core/docs/controls/hybrid/styles/icons.md

 Currently, to create custom font icons you have two options:

-* To use a font generator service like [Fontello](http://fontello.com/) to simplify the task, or
+* To use a font generator service, such as [Fontello](http://fontello.com/), to simplify the task, or
 * To manually prepare the icon, SVG, and fonts.

+#### Use Font Generator Service

-Using [Fontello](http://fontello.com/) is pretty straightforward - pick the icons, choose the Unicode characters for them, type a font name and click Download to get a ZIP file with the needed for mobile TTF and WOFF font formats, which can be directly used for icons.
-From the other files in there, EOT is not needed as it targets only IE6-8 and the
-SVG font can be used to further modification.
+Using [Fontello](http://fontello.com/) is pretty straightforward&mdash;pick the icons, choose the Unicode characters for them, type a font name, and click **Download** to get a `.zip` file with the needed for mobile `TTF` and `WOFF` font formats, which can be directly used for icons.
+From the other files in there, `EOT` is not needed as it targets only Internet Explorere 6 to 8 versions and the `SVG` font can be used to further the modification.

+#### Create Icons Manually

-The manual way is considerably more difficult.
-First create the desired icons using a vector editing software like Inkscape or Adobe Illustrator.
-Export them to SVG format.
-Consult [these](http://www.webdesignerdepot.com/2012/01/how-to-make-your-own-icon-webfont/) [articles](http://cleversomeday.wordpress.com/2010/02/09/inkscape-dings/) about SVG font creation using [Inkscape](http://inkscape.org/).
-Import the SVG icons in Inkscape and create the SVG font icon by icon, assigning them to separate characters.
-After creating the SVG font, convert it to TTF/WOFF formats, using [Online Font Converter](https://onlinefontconverter.com/) or other similar service.
+The manual approach is considerably more difficult.
+First, create the desired icons using a vector editing software such as Inkscape or Adobe Illustrator.
+Export them to the `SVG` format.
+Consult [these](http://www.webdesignerdepot.com/2012/01/how-to-make-your-own-icon-webfont/) [articles](http://cleversomeday.wordpress.com/2010/02/09/inkscape-dings/) about `SVG` font creation using [Inkscape](http://inkscape.org/).
+Import the `SVG` icons in Inkscape and create the `SVG` font icon by icon, assigning them to separate characters.
+After creating the `SVG` font, convert it to `TTF`/`WOFF` formats, using the [Online Font Converter](https://onlinefontconverter.com/) or other similar service.

-### Loading the two fonts (TTF/WOFF) with @font-face:
+The example below demonstrates how to load the two fonts (`TTF`/`WOFF`) with `@font-face`.

+###### Example

     <style>
         @font-face {
             font-family: "MyCustomFont";